jupyterlab/frontends-team-compass/rfc/development-cycle.md

 ### Pull request author

-**Semver Label**: Make sure pull request has appropriate semver label.
+**SemVer Label**: Make sure pull request has appropriate SemVer label.
 You can set it by either adding a commit with `semver:patch`, `semever:minor`, or `semver:major`, or setting the label in GitHub (optionally [using a bot](https://github.com/jupyterlab/jupyterlab/blob/master/CONTRIBUTING.md#tag-issues-with-labels)).

 **Changelog entry**: Add a new markdown or RST file in `docs/source/changes/new`.
 Use the current data and some rough title for the filename, so it is unique.
-If you want it to be under a subheader, make a subdirectory for that.
+If you want it to be under a sub-header, make a subdirectory for that.
 Some common ones are `Bug fixes`, `For developers`, `User-facing changes`.
 If your change is small, just make it a single bullet in a list.

 **Milestone**: Don't touch this, it will be set automatically.

 **Branch base**: Normally don't touch this.
 However, if this PR is not meant for the latest release, but instead only for a backport to an older release, set the branch base to correspond to the branch you want to merge it against.
-For example if you have a fix only for the next 1.2.x release, but the latest semver release is 2.1.2, then use this label and set the base branch to `1.2.x`.
+For example if you have a fix only for the next 1.2.x release, but the latest SemVer release is 2.1.2, then use this label and set the base branch to `1.2.x`.

 ### Pull request merger

-**Semver Label**: Verify the correct semver label is applied to the change.
+**SemVer Label**: Verify the correct SemVer label is applied to the change.

 **Changelog entry**: Verify that any changes add or change an existing changelog entry.

 **Review backports**: After you merge it, review all the backport PRs that were created and merge them if appropriate.
-Close any that are not relevent.
-Also for any backports the bot failed to make automatically, make them manually if they are necessary.
+Close any that are not relevant.
+Also, for any backports the bot failed to make automatically, make them manually if they are necessary.

 ### Release Manager